teetime-framework/TeeTime/src/main/java/teetime/framework/scheduling/globaltaskpool/README.txt

 Q: Should front stages always be added to the back of the queue?
 A: Yes.
 If there are two front stages E and F with priorities of 4 and 5, respectively, then E gets a chance to be executed.

+[Concepts]
+- front stages: variable set o stages which is added if the stage pool is empty
+- paused stage:
+	- if pipe is full
+	- if element was added to a pipe